Hiyo Review: Healthiest Sober Drink?

 Hiyo is a non-alcoholic beverage brand that’s focused on a healthier experience.
 The company describes itself as the “better-than-alcohol alternative,” and claims to provide “organic adaptogens” and “natural nootropics.”

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Hiyo based on medical studies to give our take on whether these drinks are likely to have nootropic and adaptogenic effects, or if these are just marketing claims.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Hiyo to give our take on whether or not it's likely to have adaptogenic effects, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in the “peach mango” flavor of Hiyo are shown above.
+The ingredients in the Peach Mango flavor of Hiyo are shown below:

 There is only 3 grams (g) of added sugar in each can, so while sugar in excess is clinically shown to be associated with negative health outcomes, we don’t consider this dose to be concerning in otherwise healthy adults.